-D. Protection
+C. Protection

-As noted in this "MCS Code of Conduct", MCS has an obligation to protect the learning and safety of all students.
+As noted in this Code's Guiding Principles, Belleisle Elementary has an obligation to protect the learning and safety of all students.
 Recommended strategies include:

 - modified timetables and schedules;

 - restricted privileges;

 - alternative work locations in the classroom or school;

 - removal from class or school activity;

-- detentions:
+- detentions;

 - in-school suspension;

 - out-of-school suspension;

 - modified/reduced school day;

 - Out-of-School Tutor Support Program;

 - Alternative Education sites; and

 - Distance Education.